 Embrace the Great British countryside in style: bring smart tweeds, classic checks, waxy Barbours and weathered Dubarry boots to fit in.

 The hotel has three rooms that have been adapted for wheelchair users, and there’s a lift to access all of the floors, including the underground screening room.

-Furry friends join for £35 a stay in some Master Rooms and Guest Rooms and the Church Lodge; you'll need to request one at the time of booking.
-Dog beds, bowls and treats can be provided (the hotel will need your dog's name, size and breed in advance).
+Furry friends can join for £35 a stay – pet-friendly rooms are limited (and ever-popular), so you'll need to request one at the time of booking.
+Beds, bowls and treats can be provided (the hotel will need your dog's name, size and breed in advance).
 See more pet-friendly hotels in Hampshire.

 Welcome, but only over-16s can stay in the main-house rooms.
 Cots (free) and extra beds (free for under-fours, £100 a night for 4–16-year-olds) can be added to the Chamber and Master rooms.
 Marle restaurant has a children's menu.

 The hotel has ambitious plans to up its already impressive eco-cred.
 In addition to the on-site biodynamic farm supplying much of the kitchen produce, upcoming glass-blowing centre and use of clean energy and locally made bath products, Heckfield’s planning to replace all plastic bottles with aluminium receptacles.
 Even the glass and ceramic containers in the minibar are from local suppliers.